crowdfavorite-mirrors/wp-w3-total-cache/readme.txt

 == Upgrade Notice ==

+= 0.9.4.1 =
+Thanks for using W3 Total Cache!
+This release includes important security updates designed to contribute to a secure WordPress installation.

 = 0.9.4 =
 Thanks for using W3 Total Cache!
 This release introduces hundreds of well-tested stability fixes since the last release as well as a new mode called "edge mode," which allows us to make releases more often containing new features that are still undergoing testing or active iteration.